As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 I would not recommend adding the dressing ahead of time.
 The pasta will absorb the dressing, and it might get soggy.

 If you want to prep it as a make-ahead balsamic salad, cook the pasta and chop the vegetables.
 Then prepare the dressing.
 Store everything separately in the fridge until you are ready.
-Then, just before serving, mix everything together and add the Italian balsamic dressing.
+Then, just before serving, mix everything and add the Italian balsamic dressing.

 Zesty Italian Pasta Salad